xcube-dev/xcube/docs/source/viewer.rst

 Demo
 ====

 To test the viewer app, you can use the `xcube viewer demo`_.
+This is our Brockmann Consult Demo xcube viewer.
-When you open the page a message "cannot reach server" will appear.
-This is normal as the demo is configured to run with an xcube server started locally on default port 8080, see :doc:`webapi`.
-Hence, you can either run an xcube server instance locally then reload the viewer page, or configure the viewer with an an existing xcube server.
+Via the viewer's settings it is possible to change the xcube server url which is used for displaying data.
 To do so open the viewer's settings panels, select "Server".
 A "Select Server" panel is opened, click the "+" button to add a new server.
 Here are two demo servers that you may add for testing: